Accounting · Reconciliation services

 Reconciliation is what makes books real.

 Account reconciliation is the monthly process of confirming that an account’s balance in the books matches the balance reported by its source — the bank statement, the credit card statement, the loan amortization schedule, the payroll filing, the merchant processor report.
 When the two agree, the account is reconciled; when they don’t, the difference is investigated and resolved.
-Done monthly, reconciliation is what proves the books are real rather than assumed; skipped, it’s why files look fine and aren’t.
-TechBrot’s Certified QuickBooks ProAdvisors reconcile every bank, credit card, loan, payroll, merchant, and balance-sheet account as a structured chapter of month-end close, inside recurring monthly bookkeeping.
-Where past periods are unreconciled, we resolve them through catch-up or cleanup first, then transition you into a clean monthly cadence.
-Independent ProAdvisor firm — not affiliated with Intuit Inc.
+Done monthly, it’s what proves the books are real rather than assumed; skipped, it’s why files look fine and aren’t.
+TechBrot’s Certified ProAdvisors reconcile every bank, credit card, loan, payroll, merchant, and balance-sheet account as a chapter of month-end close, inside recurring monthly bookkeeping.
+Reconciliation is bookkeeping verification, not external audit or tax filing — those stay with your CPA.

 Reconciliation, in five questions.